 Feed aggregator

 When I use a word . . .
-The ugliest medical words
+What is a physician?

 Impact of the “Zero Resistance” program on acquisition of multidrug-resistant bacteria in patients admitted to Intensive Care Units in Spain.
 A prospective, intervention, multimodal, multicenter study